 The universe chose to ignore my pleas, so I tried to discuss it with friends and workmates.
 They left me in no doubt they’d rather be anywhere else, talking to anyone else, about anything else.
 Some became aggressive and accused me of being morbid.
 Others pointed out that it was a subject polite people didn’t discuss.
 A few shuddered and uttered phrases like “ooooh, I don’t want to talk about it!
 I don’t even want to think about it!”
 Most simply avoided me.

 In 1976, death was a taboo subject, except for those few who quoted biblical references and insisted that the afterlife was reserved for those who had been saved by embracing the one true religion – theirs!
 When I encountered this reaction, I was the one who politely excused myself.

-Desperate for answers, I purchased a copy of Life After Life, took it home, placed it on my bookshelf.
+Desperate for answers, I purchased a copy of Life After Life, took it home, placed it on my bookshelf and eyed it suspiciously.
 Twelve years later, I finally got around to reading it and wondered what all the fuss had been about.
-This innocuous little paperback was nothing more than a collection of anecdotes about anonymous people who purportedly told Dr. Moody they had died and had been resuscitated, and that during their “time out” they had travelled through tunnels, encountered bright lights and enjoyed reunions with deceased loved ones.
+This innocuous little paperback was nothing more than a collection of anecdotes about anonymous people who purportedly told Dr. Moody that they had died and been resuscitated, and that during their “time out” they had travelled through tunnels, encountered bright lights and had reunions with deceased loved ones.

-I spent the next 27 years trying to disprove Dr. Moody’s research.
-I failed miserably!
+I refused to be “sucked in” by some unknown doctor who had written a sensational book merely to make money, so I spent the next 27 years trying to disprove Dr. Moody’s research.

-Since 1975, Life After Life has sold more than 13 million copies around the world.
+Life After Life has sold more than 13 million copies around the world since 1975.
 Have you read it?
 If so, did you embrace it enthusiastically, or dismiss it as nonsense?
 Did it change your life, or did you use it as a harmless missile one night to silence at a howling cat?